 Egg Farmers of Newfoundland and Labrador (EFNL) was established by the Egg Scheme under the Natural Products Marketing Act.
-EFNL is the regulatory body which provides for the effective promotion, control and regulation of the production and marketing of eggs within the Province, including the prohibition of the production and marketing of eggs within the Province.
+EFNL is the regulatory body, which provides for the effective promotion, control and regulation of the production and marketing of eggs within the Province, including the prohibition of the production and marketing of eggs within the Province.
 EFNL has the authority to administer the Egg Scheme.

-The appointed member to the Egg Farmers of Newfoundland and Labrador should possess the following core competencies:
+The appointed member to EFNL should possess the following core competencies:

-Members of the Egg Farmers of Newfoundland and Labrador should be available to meet approximately 5 times per year.
+Members of EFNL should be available to meet approximately five times per year.
 Board members may also be expected to spend additional time to review materials and prepare for Board and Committee meetings.

 All seven members of EFNL (six elected and one appointed) shall hold office for a period of two years.

 EFNL are seeking to fill one government appointed director position on their board.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified and who can bring unique perspectives to the table.
 Preference will be given to applicants with previous involvement/experience with boards, commissions or agencies.